From SHAPE OF SEAS, a biography of Deborah Love Matthiessen

 I can’t seem to forget the female-ness of the scene.
 I always felt starved for the just-girls kind of hang out that so many took for granted.
 I never got enough of it, of really belonging, without having to say or do anything.
 Or at least, a reasonable appearance of not having to say or do anything.
 Just a sort of animal wallow.

-Muffin’s hair drying in pin curls, sunbathing on her stomach.
+Nathalie’s hair drying in pin curls, sunbathing on her stomach.
 My mother in the middle, probably trying to get me to do my math homework.
 Having a go at it, at least.

 None of us were aware of time passing.
 No one was thinking, oh, someday someone will look at this picture and be living a completely different kind of life.
 Or, we couldn’t have known that Debbie was going to become distant, and only had about six years, and Grandmother had only two.
 And we wouldn’t have discussed it even if we had known.
-For the moment, Debbie and Rue were visiting, and Muffy was here, and…
+For the moment, Debbie and Rue were visiting, and Nathalie was here, and…

 Everyone has a seat or a place to be.
-That little chair might be Muffin’s or it might be mine.
+That little chair might be Nathalie’s or it might be mine.
 In any case—I am supposed to be there.
 No one wished that I weren’t.
 I have a pixie cut, and I am wearing a Mexican dress I wish I still had.
 My mother is protecting her hairstyle with a fat hair band, her legs crossed, her long arched feet visible, her bathing suit straps tugged down to avoid tan lines.
 Behind her, legs also crossed, shod in white cloth shoes, my grandmother is watching my mother and me.
 Around her head, a corona of gray.
 She didn’t care about tan lines, I am sure.

 It is possible to see the ties, and the contentment.